Launch your Career

 Save, Save, Save

-• Short-term savings: Aim to save for goals that are less than five years away.
+• Short-term savings: Aim to save for goals less than five years away.
 This could be for a down payment on a home, a wedding, or a dream vacation.
 For these goals, consider saving in a high-yield savings account or a short-term CD to keep your money accessible and safe from market fluctuations.

 • Long-term investments: For goals more than five years away, such as retirement or your child’s education, consider investing in a diversified mix of stocks, bonds, and other assets.
 The exact amount to save and invest depends on your age, income, desired retirement age, and risk tolerance.
-A common recommendation is to save at least 15% of your pre-tax income for retirement, adjusting as necessary based on your specific retirement goals and timeline.
+A standard recommendation is to save at least 15% of your pre-tax income for retirement, adjusting as necessary based on your specific retirement goals and timeline.

 Remember, these savings and investment strategies should be flexible and adapt to changes in your financial situation.
 Regularly reviewing and adjusting your savings goals can help you stay on track toward achieving your financial objectives.